Startercode/django/Resources.md

 Resources
 ==================
-> Resources to edit and create files needed for project
+> Information needed to edit and create files needed for project
 ### Github
   - Markdown
     - Customize